peteryeungtt/codeplayer/README.md

 # 📖 [HMTL-CSS-JS CODEPLAYER] <a name="about-project"></a>

-**[HMTL-CSS-JS CODEPLAYER]** is a web-based Code player I have built to test HTML, CSS, and jQeury code without using ide or code editor software.
+**[HMTL-CSS-JS CODEPLAYER]** is a web-based Code player I have built to test HTML, CSS, and jQuery code without using ide or code editor software.

 ## 🛠 Built With <a name="built-with"></a>